linrongbin16/colorbox.nvim/README.md

   > --- @field full_pack_path string "Users/linrongbin16/github/linrongbin16/colorbox.nvim/pack/colorbox/start/folke-tokyonight.nvim"
   > ```

 - List filters: A lua list that contains multiple other filters.
-A color will be disabled if any of those filters returns true.
+A color will only be enabled if **_all_** of those filters returns true.

 ### Timing & Policy